overleaf/overleaf/README.md

 pulls together all of the different services and allows you to set up and run them quickly.

-*Note: Please make sure you have your public key configured with github since we use ssh to pull additional repositories from github when you run the install script.*

 First, check out a local copy of this repository:

 	$ git clone https://github.com/sharelatex/sharelatex.git